-Before we move onto the specific stretching exercises that will help you relieve pain and tension from sitting for long periods of time, let’s have a look at some other techniques you can use.
+Before we move onto the specific desk and office stretches that will help you relieve pain and tension from sitting for long periods of time, let’s have a look at some other techniques you can use.

 - Move around: Get up and move around at least every hour.
 This will help to promote circulation and get the blood flowing to the muscles that need it most.

 - Drink plenty of water: Water is an important component of just about every function that takes place within your body.
 It helps your body eliminate toxins and waste products; it helps to maintain proper muscle tone; it cushions joints; and it helps transport nutrients and oxygen throughout the body.

 - Deep breathing: Many people unconsciously hold their breath, which causes tension in our muscles.
 To avoid this, remember to breathe slowly and deeply throughout the day.
 This helps to relax our muscles, promotes blood flow and increases the delivery of oxygen and nutrients to our muscles.

 To follow are a few rules and guidelines to help you get the most from the desk stretches below, and ensure you stay safe and injury free.